 - Data operations might slow down in case you misconfigure it

 - Mobile access is not supported

-- Server and client for Windows is not supported
+- Server and client for Windows and Mac are not supported

 It is an open-source database management system with no subscription fees or processing charges.